St. John Paul the Great Fellowship

 The Institute also has ongoing research activities in the field of reproductive endocrinology, ultrasound, reconstructive pelvic surgery, laser surgery, microsurgery, adhesion prevention techniques, the statistical evaluation of the menstrual cycle, etc.

 The director of this fellowship program is Thomas W. Hilgers, MD, Dip.
 ABOG, ABLS, SRS.
 Dr. Hilgers is a board-certified obstetrician-gynecologist who trained at the Mayo Graduate School of Medicine and the Medical College of Ohio at Toledo.
 He has published extensively in the fields related to human reproduction, reproductive endocrinology, and the various aspects of the menstrual cycle that are important in the natural regulation of human fertility.
 He is currently a Senior Medical Consultant in Obstetrics, Gynecology, Reproductive Medicine and Surgery at the Pope Paul VI Institute and serves as its Director.
 He is a clinical professor in the Department of Obstetrics and Gynecology at Creighton University.
-In 1995, he received a lifetime appointment to the Pontifical Academy for Life, given by Pope John Paul II.
+In 1995, he received a lifetime appointment to the Pontifical Academy for Life, given by Pope Saint John Paul II.

 The Medical and Surgical NaProTECHNOLOGY fellowship of the Pope Paul VI Institute is planned to be a one-year, full-time, salaried position.
 The course is designed to train the interested postgraduate obstetrician-gynecologist in areas related to natural fertility regulation, reproductive endocrinology and surgery, and its many applications that are described in the medical textbook, The Medical and Surgical Practice of NaProTECHNOLOGY.
 A research project will be mandatory for the completion of this fellowship program.